iroy2000/react-redux-boilerplate/README.md

 * Redux
 * ES6 / ES7
 * ImmutableJS
+* PreCSS ( supports SASS-like markup in your CSS )
 * PostCSS ( it support CSS modules, and we recommended B.E.M style )
 * Webpack 3
 * Reselect